 Changing the location isn’t all I want to do though.
 By default macOS saves screen shots as .png files.
-While this may be fine for most people, I would rather my screen shots be set to .jpg by default, as they’re typically around half the file size, and I have needed these for blog articles, or to use in GitHub issues.
+While this may be fine for most people, I would rather my screen shots be set to .jpg by default, as they’re typically around half the file size, and I have needed these for blog posts, or to use in GitHub issues.

 Using the following command, you can change the file type from .png to .jpg